backand/docs/source/includes/_integrations.md

 #### Using Backand Data

-In your controller, require ‘DatabaseService’, and make calls like:
+In your controller, require `DatabaseService`, and make calls like:

 ```javascript
     myModule.controller('playlistsCtrl',